 Puzzles for 2 Year Olds

-These puzzles are advertised for age three, but they could be enjoyed by one year olds or two year olds as well, under supervision because the pieces are small enough to go into the mouth.
-What a fun way to teach little ones letters and numbers!
-The bright, colorful pieces of these puzzles are chunky, so they are easy for little ones to grab and to stand up on their own.
+This puzzle is advertised for age three, but it could be enjoyed by one year olds or two year olds as well, under supervision because the pieces are small enough to go into the mouth.
+What a fun way to teach little ones letters!
+The bright, colorful pieces are chunky, so they are easy for little ones to grab and to stand up on their own.
 They provide plenty of opportunities for learning while at play.

 These stacking block puzzles provide a unique challenge for little ones.
 With nine pieces that make six different puzzles, kids need to use logic and reasoning to figure out which side of each piece belongs with which picture.
+A common complaint is that the corners are rather sharp, but overall quality seems to be great.
 Toddlers will need some help with this one starting out, but they could also enjoy free play using the pieces as building blocks.
-Farm Animals, Zoo Animals, and Pepe & Friends
+Farm Animals and Pepe & Friends

 Give Us Your Thoughts!